 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

 Possession of a Bachelors degree or higher in Accounting, Business Administration, Economics, Finance, Business Management, Computer Information Systems or related field.

-Six months experience in public finance such as analyzing government revenue and expenditures, public trusts and investments, budgets and taxation; evaluating economic impact, making projections and recommending public policies.
+Three years experience in public finance such as analyzing government revenue and expenditures, public trusts and investments, budgets and taxation; evaluating economic impact, making projections and recommending public policies.

 Three years experience in developing solutions and providing recommendations, guidance and direction to management/officials in accomplishing financial, program, and organizational and operational goals and objectives and identifying and resolving issues.

 Six months experience in financial administration such as comprehensive analysis of programs, budgets, projects, services, alternatives, and costs; financial planning, revenue generation, revenue forecasting, expenditure forecasting, cash flow management and establishing internal control.

 Six months experience in presenting or facilitating workshops, seminars or educational sessions.